huzaifa1993/video-player/README.md

 # video-player

-This is a simple video player application that allows users to play and control video on their device.
+This is a simple video player application that allows users to play and control video on their device.<br>

-Features:
+Features:<br>
-Full-screen mode toggle
+Full-screen mode toggle<br>
-Simple and user-friendly interfac
+Simple and user-friendly interfac<br>
-Play/pause control
+Play/pause control<br>
-Volume control
+Volume control<br>
-Playback rate control
+Playback rate control<br>
-Progress bar
+Progress bar<br>

 Technologies Used:
 HTML, CSS, JavaScript